kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/01_About_this_course/About_this_course.md

 I should point out that the [exam curriculum](https://github.com/cncf/curriculum) is regularly updated, and this course doesn't quite cover the whole curriculum.
 However I am planning to create further courses to cover the missing parts in upcoming courses.

 In the exam you will be allowed to access all web pages under the [https://kubernetes.io/docs/](https://kubernetes.io/docs/).
 As well as all pages under [https://github.com/kubernetes/kubernetes](https://github.com/kubernetes/kubernetes).
-That's why in this course I will regularly refer to these two sources, so that you become familiar with them.
+That's why in this course I will regularly refer to these two sources, so that you can find your around them.

 ## What's not covered